 -Grace

 Hello, and welcome to the site!
 I was inspired to create it by my own experiences, interest in homeschooling, and reading writings from other homeschool graduates.
 I was homeschooled for my entire K-12 education and lived all over the United States as part of a military family.
-Having graduated in 2023, I am now a college student living in the Rocky Mountain region.
+Having graduated in 2023, I am now a college student living in the Intermountain West.
 As an older sister to several younger siblings, I still enjoy spending time with my family while at home.
 My interests include literature, earth science, biology, and flute, and I am fortunate to be able to study science in college.

 My feelings toward homeschooling are complex.
 I am certainly not against it, and it did save me from the stress of having to switch schools every year or two.
 I am also very fortunate that my mom took academics seriously and worked hard teaching my siblings and me.
 However, I do wish that there was more acknowledgement of homeschooling’s potential shortcomings within the community.

-Since graduating, I have struggled to find spaces online dedicated to homeschool alumni, spaces where there might be answers to some questions about homeschooling.
+Since graduating, I have struggled to find spaces online dedicated to homeschool alumni, spaces where there might be answers to my questions about homeschooling.
 I have seen a few existing websites that publish testimonials from former homeschoolers, but it is not much compared to the seemingly endless parent blogs.
 That is why I hope Homeschooled Voices will be a place for nuanced discussions that include all homeschoolers.